The MTC Experience

 Lost and Found

-If you've lost or found any items, check with the Student Life Office.
-Items found, as well as those that are reported missing, are located in the Student Life Office on each campus.
-Lost and found is a courtesy service provided by the Office of Student Life for students, faculty, staff, and visitors.
+If you've lost or found any items, check with the Office of Student Life.
+Items found, as well as those that are reported missing.
+Lost and found is a courtesy service provided for students, faculty, staff, and visitors.
 The Office of Student Life assumes no responsibility or liability for lost and found items.